 Once the demand plan is approved, it is translated into a corresponding production plan and, eventually, carried out in the various steps of supply chain execution, such as distribution and order fulfillment.

 Key supply chain planning elements

-- Inventory management- Having updated inventory can enable lean production principles and lower overhead.
+- Inventory management.
+Up-to-date inventory data can enable lean production and lower overhead.

-- Consumer forecasting- Having a way to document and track customer sentiment and product demand can improve profitability and margins.
+- Improved customer satisfaction.
+Tracking customer sentiment and product demand can improve profit margins.

 - Product lifecycle management (PLM).
 Demand planning can help align product development with consumer demand.